Travel tips about Uzbekistan : what you should know

 Itinerary in Uzbekistan

 Tashkent will probably be your first stop in Uzbekistan.
 From there you can go to Samarkand, then Bukhara, Khiva and Nukus.
-You can do all this in about two weeks, and those are the cities most tourists visit (this is where there are more things to see!).
+I didn’t go there, but here are the top 12 things to see in Khiva.
+You can visit all those places in about two weeks, and those are the cities most tourists visit (this is where there are more things to see!).
 With more time, you can go to the Fergana Valley on the east part of the country, wonderful from what I heard.
 But also Andjian, still East, Termez in the south, and the Aral Sea on the northwest, a few hours away from Nukus.
 If needed, get an Uzbekistan travel guide.

 All right, it was my guide for Uzbekistan!
 I gathered all the information I have about this country.
 Do not hesitate to comment if the article has been useful for you.